 Where am I?

-My practice is based in Sherwood, Nottingham and there is plenty of local parking.
+My practice is based in central Sherwood, Nottingham and there is plenty of local parking.
 There are buses from the city centre to Sherwood every 10 minutes, and the nearest stop to my practice is the Haydn Road bus stop.
 I am few minutes walk from here - and if you're early or fancy a brew after your appointment, there are some great coffee shops nearby.
 Alternatively, you may wish to attend your sessions online (Zoom) or by telephone thereby saving time and travel and this may feel more comfortable for you.
 I am certified and qualified as an online and telephone counsellor.

-I offer one hour counselling sessions - currently I am counselling via Zoom and phone, however I will have some face to face counselling sessions, and I also offer a free 30 minute initial counselling session.
+I offer one hour counselling sessions - currently I am counselling via Zoom and phone, however I will have some face to face availability towards the end of 2023.
+I also offer a free 30 minute initial appointment.
 It is important that you feel comfortable with your counsellor and that you can talk openly and share some difficult issues with them – and this free session offers you an opportunity to check out your sense of ‘does this feel right for me’.
 Within Person-Centred counselling you can work at your own pace and your counselling will take the direction and time of your choosing.
 I offer short and long term counselling, and you can end your counselling at any point that feels right for you.

 A Little History...

 Prior to my counselling training I worked with Women's Aid for many years supporting women and children who were experiencing domestic violence and abuse.
 I also worked with housing issues in the voluntary sector offering resettlement and tenancy support to those struggling with housing, homelessness and tenancy difficulties.